REFILE-Hedge funds trade on ahead of Argentine debt showdown

 Last year the left-leaning Argentine government seized energy company YPF from Spanish oil firm Repsol.
 And last week the International Monetary Fund reprimanded the country for inaccurate economic data.

-Buclez bought June 2017 bonds issued under internatial law at around 80 cents on the dollar late last year, later selling most of them at around 86 cents.
+Buclez bought June 2017 bonds issued under international law at around 80 cents on the dollar late last year, later selling most of them at around 86 cents.

 He is looking for another chance to buy as he thinks negotiations between Argentina and NML could drag on for three to six months.
 The bonds now trade at around 78 cents.